-The Chorus performs annually at the Edinburgh International Festival taking their place on stage with world famous orchestras, soloists and conductors.
+The Edinburgh Festival Chorus performs annually at the Edinburgh International Festival taking its place on stage with world famous orchestras, soloists and conductors.

-This year they performed in The Opening Concert, Alexander Nevsky with the Royal Scottish National Orchestra, Mahler's Symphony No 2 with the Bavarian Radio Symphony Orchestra, Scriabin's Symphony No 1 with the Russian National Orchestra, Brahms's Requiem with the Tonhalle Orchestra Zurich and Verdi's Requiem with the BBC Scottish Symphony Orchestra.
+In 2013 they performed Prokofiev's Alexander Nevsky with the Royal Scottish National Orchestra and Valery Gergiev in The Opening Concert, Mahler's Symphony No 2 with the Bavarian Radio Symphony Orchestra and Mariss Jansons, Scriabin's Symphony No 1 with the Russian National Orchestra and Mikhail Pletnev, Brahms's Requiem with the Tonhalle Orchestra Zurich and David Zinman and Verdi's Requiem with the BBC Scottish Symphony Orchestra and Donald Runnicles.

-Chorus members are recruited after each Festival and if they pass an audition with the Chorus Master they automatically take part in all Festival concerts, touring and recording opportunities.
+As an amateur chorus performing to extremely high standards, it draws the majority of its members from Scotland’s central belt, rehearsing on Tuesday evenings throughout the year for the four or five concerts it performs in during the Festival.
+Auditions are held annually in the autumn ahead of the rehearsal season starting in mid-October and successfully auditioned Chorus members automatically take part in all Festival concerts, touring and recording opportunities.
 If a chorus member is not able to commit to all concerts there is also the opportunity to audition for Chorus Master Christopher Bell's list of 'extra' singers for when additional voices are required.

 If you are interested in auditioning for the Edinburgh Festival Chorus please contact Helen MacLeod, Chorus Manager, firstname.lastname@example.org, 0131 473 2027.

 The Edinburgh Festival Chorus has been at the heart of the Edinburgh International Festival since its foundation in 1965.
-Performing with internationally renowned orchestras and conductors, the Chorus has performed virtually all the great standard works of the 19th and 20th centuries, continuously broadening its repertoire under the Festival Director’s programming.
-As an amateur Chorus performing to extremely high standards, it draws the majority of its members from Scotland’s central belt, rehearsing on Tuesday evenings throughout the year for the four or five concerts the Chorus perform in during the Festival.
+Performing with internationally renowned orchestras and conductors, the Edinburgh Festival Chorus has performed virtually all the great standard works of the 19th and 20th centuries, continuously broadening its repertoire under the Festival Director’s programming.

 The Chorus occasionally performs outside of the Festival and since 2009 has enjoyed a wonderful creative relationship with the BBC Scottish Symphony Orchestra, joining the orchestra, and its Chief Conductor Donald Runnicles, at the 2010 BBC Proms for Mahler’s Symphony No.3; two performances of Brahms's Ein deutsches Requiem in Edinburgh and Glasgow as part of the orchestra’s 75th anniversary season in February 2011; at the 2011 BBC Proms with Ravel's Daphnis et Chloé, and Brahms’s Alto Rhapsody in March 2012.
 They will join the orchestra and their Associate Guest Conductor Andrew Manze for a performance of Vaughan Williams’s A Sea Symphony in May 2014.

-Find out more about what it’s like to be a member of the chorus with this video or read the chorus blog Confessions of a Chorus Member.
+Find out more about what it’s like to be a member of the Edinburgh Festival Chorus with this video or read the Chorus blog.

-We visited the Chorus during their rehearsal of the 2012 programme and quizzed newcomers and veterans about why they were there and what they thought of singing with the group.
+We visited the Edinburgh Festival Chorus during their rehearsal of the 2012 programme and quizzed newcomers and veterans about why they were there and what they thought of singing with the group.

 Christopher Bell, Chorus Master